jayden-hobbs/jayden-hobbs/README.md

 ### Hi, I'm Jayden! 👋
 Hi there!
-I'm Jayden Hobbs and I am currently in my first year studying BSc Cyber Security with Hons at Leeds Beckett University, an NCSC addredited university.
-Some of my modules include Computer Programmig using Python, Obbject Oreinteed Programming using Java and more!
-Outside of uni work, I work on individual projects such as learning new code languages, doing extra work for my modules and creating ducky scripts for my flipper zero!
+I'm Jayden Hobbs, and I am currently in my first year studying BSc Cyber Security with Hons at Leeds Beckett University, an NCSC accredited university.
+Some of my modules include Computer Programming using Python, Object-Oriented Programming using Java, and more!
+Outside of uni work, I work on individual projects such as learning new coding languages, doing extra work for my modules, and creating ducky scripts for my flipper zero!